dapc11/rice/README.md

 ## Getting started

 In order to setup dapc11 linux environment make sure that you meet the requirements.
-Then it's just invoking the ricer left:
+Then it's just invoking the ricer left.

-    python3 rice_it

-Usage:
+### Usage

 ```
 Usage: rice_it [-h] [--first-setup] [--overwrite]